 Using an unventilated, or only slightly ventilated, installation method with some configurations (several power cables running in the cable tray) require the use of cables of cross-section 1.5 to 2 times larger than with Cablofil®.

 Fiber Optic Cables – The Cablofil® Wire Mesh Cable Tray or Cable Basket Solution

 Just like copper cables, optical fiber cables must conform with professional installation standards.
 Cablofil® Wire Mesh Cable Tray or Cable Basket offers 3 major advantages:

 • The rounded shape of the wire and a smooth safe edge.

 • A range of customized accessories (Cablexit, EZ Velcro…).

 • Open mesh ensuring easy maintenance and checks of the installation quality.

 Communications cable technology continues to change rapidly as the use of high-speed networks is continues to expand.
 Cablofil® wire mesh cable tray is the ideal support for copper communication cables (coaxial cables and twisted pairs).
-Cablofil wire mesh cable tray has been thoroughly tested to ensure the performance of copper communication cables are maintained for years to come.
+Cablofil Wire Mesh Cable Tray or Cable Basket has been thoroughly tested to ensure the performance of copper communication cables are maintained for years to come.

 Material Selection and Corrosion Resistance Best Practices